CompleteUnityDeveloper/12_Tile_Vania/README.md

-﻿# Complete Unity Developer 2.0 - Section 6 - TileVania
+﻿# Complete Unity Developer - Section 6 - TileVania

-This is the long-awaited sequel to the Complete Unity Developer - one of the most successful e-learning courses on the internet!
+This is the Complete Unity Developer - one of the most successful e-learning courses on the internet!
 Completely re-worked from scratch with brand-new projects and our latest teaching techniques.
 You will benefit from the fact we have already taught over 360,336 students game development, many shipping commercial games as a result.

 You're welcome to download, fork or do whatever else legal with all the files!
 The real value is in our huge, high-quality online tutorials that accompany this repo.

 ## In This Section
 Build a Speulnky-like level in under one minute using a procedural Tilemap smart brush that you build yourself!
-Our ref: MT_CU2
+(Section REF: TV_CUD)

 ## How To Build / Compile
 This is a Unity project.
 If you're familiar with source control, then "clone this repo".
 Otherwise download the contents, and navigate to `Assets > Levels` then open any `.unity` file.